WoPoss-project/Pygmalion/README.md

     // any other definition ...
 ```

-### Visualizations
+### Visualisations

-The visualizations start by preparing the data:
+To see the generated visualizations, open `map.html`.
+The visualisations start by preparing the data:

 ```js
 function prepareDefinitions() {